Analysis | Don’t ignore the normalization of Tucker Carlson’s poisonous rhetoric on race

 So what is it now?
 Now Fox News promotes Carlson’s argument on the homepage of its website.

 All of this is occurring in the context of months of feeding false information to the political right about a stolen election and framing of efforts to contain the coronavirus as fascistic and a threat to basic American freedoms.
 Fox News has played a central role in amplifying disinformation and skepticism about coronavirus vaccines, helping to make vaccination into an issue that fundamentally overlaps with political views.
-The network has proven its willingness, if not its ability, to get viewers to put politics over their own well-being.
+The network has proved its willingness, if not its ability, to get viewers to put politics over their own well-being.

 Now, Fox News is leaning into the idea that Democrats and the president want to submerge White America with new immigrants.
 Now Republicans are amplifying the idea.
 What comes next is not increased empathy for those trying to improve their lives.
 What comes next is, at best, increased demonization.